 - The data structures of all the databases distributed across the server should be the same.

 - The database system (DBMS software) at all the servers or locations must also be the same.

 In a Heterogeneous Database system, the different servers or databases may use different types of database systems or software.
 Here it is not necessary that all the databases use the same data structure and schema.
 The difference in databases schemas and structures also affect the replication and duplication process.

 - It becomes very easy when we want to move or expand our database to a new location or unit.

-- The users across the globe can fetch data from a distributed database faster.
+- Users across the globe can fetch data from a distributed database faster.

 - Its response time is much faster than any other database model.

-- The cost of a distributed database is can be customised according to the business need, the cost become very low if the data is stored locally.
+- The cost of a distributed database can be customized according to the business need, the cost becomes very low if the data is stored locally.

-- It requires complex and expensive Databases System and software to manage it.
+- It requires complex and expensive Databases Systems and software to manage it.

-- The data redundancy increases the size of the database which also affect its performance.
+- The data redundancy increases the size of the database, which also affects its performance.

-- As the name suggests instead of keeping the database at a single location the distributed database model distribute its database across different systems or servers.
+- As the name suggests, instead of keeping the database at a single location, the distributed database model distributes its database across different systems or servers.

 - The cost of the database increases if systems present at different locations

 - The cost of the database remains low if systems and servers are present locally.

 - A Distributed DBMS is a software that manages the Distributed Database.